ctuning/ck-mlperf/docker/mlperf-inference-v0.7.openvino/README.md

 ## Set up Collective Knowledge

 You will need to install [Collective Knowledge](http://cknowledge.org) to build images and save benchmarking results.
-Please follow the [CK installation instructions](https://github.com/ctuning/ck#installation) and then pull our object detection repository:
+Please follow the [CK installation instructions](https://github.com/ctuning/ck#installation) and then pull the ck-mlperf repository:

 ```bash
 $ ck pull repo:ck-mlperf